qyc709/551-Final-Project-ChatDB/README.md

 ### Running the project

-+ Start local MySQL server
++ Install all required packages in *requirements.txt* and start local MySQL server

 + **Modify  `src/backend/setup.py`**: fill in mysql server password to setup sql database configuration.